Study.com · <http://study.com/academy/lesson/short-story-writers-from-spain.html> [Consultation: June 22, 2017]

 This author is originally from Lleida, Spain.
 She has written a few works that have been published in English and several other languages such as German and Spanish.
 She writes fiction and non-fiction, trying to focus on the minds of her characters and the hero that does not behave heroically.
 She has one short story that assesses the mind of a domestic abuse victim called Presage.
 The story tells of a woman named Anna and how she is not allowed to work.
 She works on the sly to try and provide money for her son, but her husband finds out and she pays the ultimate price.

-Núria Añó was born in Lleida, North East Spain, in 1973.
-She is a Catalan/Spanish writer, a translator and a regular speaker at conferences and symposia, where she gives papers on literary creation, films, cities or authors like Elfriede Jelinek, Patricia Highsmith, Salka Viertel, Karen Blixen, Alexandre Dumas or Franz Werfel at University of Lleida (UdL), Tunis University, University of Jaén (UJA), International University of Andalucía (UNIA), Spanish National Research Council (CSIC-Madrid), Sysmän Kirjasto Library in Finland, Shanghai Writers' Association (SWA), Fudan University in China, East China Normal University, Sinan Mansion or Instituto Cervantes in Shanghai.
+Núria Ańó was born in Lleida, North East Spain, in 1973.
+She is a Catalan/Spanish writer, a translator and a regular speaker at conferences and symposia, where she gives papers on literary creation, films, cities or authors like Elfriede Jelinek, Patricia Highsmith, Salka Viertel, Karen Blixen, Alexandre Dumas or Franz Werfel at University of Lleida (UdL), Tunis University, University of Jaén (UJA), International University of Andalucía (UNIA), Spanish National Research Council (CSIC-Madrid), Sysmän Kirjasto Library in Finland, Shanghai Writers' Association (SWA), Fudan University in China, East China Normal University, Sinan Mansion, Instituto Cervantes in Shanghai, Conrad Festival in Poland, Massolit Books, Baza or Instituto Cervantes in Krakow, also in libraries, secondary schools or in higher education.
+She also acts as a juror for international competitions.

 Some of her novels, short stories and articles are translated into Spanish, French, English, Italian, German, Polish, Chinese, Latvian, Portuguese and Dutch.